Helping you diagnose the cause of your pet’s eye problems

 Knutsford Veterinary Surgery have staff with additional training in pet ophthalmology, making us the number one choice in the area for managing your pet’s eye ailments.
 We can help with many aspects of eye health.

 We’ve invested in high tech equipment that allows us to treat and diagnose a variety of eye conditions.
-In addition, we also have on site testing equipment allowing us to provide you with answers to your pet’s health concerns in double quick time so that they can get the treatment they require.
+In addition, we also have on site testing equipment allowing us to provide you with answers to your pet’s health concerns right here in the surgery.

-This means we’re the perfect vets to help manage your pets long term eye concerns or help offer a vital second opinion.
+This means we’re the perfect vets to help manage your pets long term eye problems or help offer a vital second opinion at diagnosis.

 Dr Paul Adams – GP Cert(Ophthal)